“Standard Work” for LeanBlog.org

-1) I run this blog strictly as a small (focus on “small”) business, a sole proprietorship, but it's mainly to express myself, share articles and lean concepts, and (hopefully) to build a lean manufacturing community.
+1) I run this blog strictly as a small (focus on “small”) business, but it's mainly to express myself, share articles and lean concepts, and (hopefully) to build a Lean thinking community.

 2) As a visitor to the blog, please feel free to comment on any article by clicking on the “Comments” link below each article.
 You can comment without having to register or give any information about yourself.

-3) If you see an article I should link to or want to submit something, use the “Email Me” link on the main page.
+3) If you see an article I should link to or want to submit something, use the “Contact Me” link in the site menu.
 Please send any feedback or ideas to that same address.
-If you are interested in contributing posts on a one-time or regular basis, email me to discuss it.
+I generally do not accept or publish unsolicited guest posts or sponsored posts.

-4) You can use the Blogger search box on the upper left hand side of the page to search through old Lean Blog posts (enter a term such as “Fujio Cho”, for example).
-Or searches often work better if you go to Google and include “site: www.leanblog.org” in your search (or click here).
+4) You can use the search box on the upper right hand side of the page to search through old Lean Blog posts (enter a term such as “Fujio Cho”, for example).

-5) I typically update the blog daily, or at least that is my goal.
+5) I typically update the blog each weekday, or at least that is my goal.
 I normally post a morning entry at 5 AM central and, if there's an afternoon post (typically shorter), it gets scheduled for 1 PM central.

 6) I do run advertisements from Google and some direct advertisers on the site.
 My goal is to run the blog as a “breakeven” proposition.
-I hope the ads are relevant and I do make an effort to “screen out” ads that don’t seem to fit well with lean.
-I've taken money I've earned and put it back into the blog for site design, logo design, and hosting services for the Podcast.
+I hope the ads are relevant.
+I've taken the money I've earned and put it back into the blog for site design, logo design, and hosting services for the Podcast.

 Privacy Notice (7/3/09)

 7) Who do I work for?
-I am a Senior Fellow for the Lean Enterprise Institute.
-I am not blogging on their behalf, but as an individual, as has been the case since I started the blog in early 2005.
 Nothing I write should be considered the official stance of any past, current, or future employer.
 You can find more details about me in my LinkedIn profile.